 Many successful financial advisors out there have found ways to cultivate centers of influence and build momentum with their wealth management team.
 Here at ClientWise, we are often connecting with wealth management advisors who are looking to create stronger relationships with their advocates in the effort to build a partnership that serves them both well.
 So, how can you better leverage your strengths as a leader to implement advocacy into your client acquisition strategy?

-The following 4 tips are not only ways to better partner with potential advocates, but also smart ways to motivate your team members.
+4 tips to better partner with potential advocates & smart ways to motivate your team members

 Focus on people’s strengths rather than their weaknesses